asastats/docs/code-of-conduct.md

 The "Backlog (dependent)" list is used when a request depends on some other functionality or effort the ASA Stats hasn’t implemented yet.

 #### Tasks board
-Along-side the two community-based request boards, there also exists an internal “Tasks” Trello board that should be monitored by Taskers.
+Along with the two community-based request boards, Taskers should also monitor the internal Trello “Tasks” board.

-In the case of the “Tasks” board, Taskers may handle various tasks from both the “Incoming” and “Backlog” lists, assuming they understand and are capable of handling the requirements to fulfill the task listed in the summary.
+Taskers may handle various tasks from both the “Incoming” and “Backlog” lists from the Tasks board, assuming they understand their meaning and are capable of fulfilling the requirements listed in the summary.

-If a Tasker feels they understand what is needed to get the task underway, they should assign their name to the card, move the card into the “In Progress” list, and then open a public discussion in an appropriate related ASA Stats community channel.
+If a Tasker feels they understand what is needed to get the task underway, they should assign their name to the card, and move the card into the “In Progress” list.

+Some Tasks cards may be straight forward enough for a Tasker to complete on their own with no participation of others (ex: cases where no original content is needed).

+Tasks that require generation of original content, or other feedback from the community, should be presented to the community as a discussion.
+For cards that require some clarification or planning with team members, a Tasker should use the #tasker-discussion channel for this purpose prior to opening a more formal active participation discussion in an ASA Stats community channel.

 ### Issue rejection
 #### Already exists